saltstack/salt/doc/topics/jobs/external_cache.rst

 * A database created using provided schema (structure is available at :mod:`MySQL returner <salt.returners.mysql>`)
-* A user created with with privileges to the database
+* A user created with privileges to the database
 * Optional SSL configuration

 A simpler returner, such as Slack or HipChat, requires: